KeeganMyers/emacs-setup/README.md

 Included is the helm+ ctags pack.
 This pack uses exuberant ctags instead of etags for file tagging.
 TAGS files are automatically generated and set as you traverse your projects.
 On OS-X with ctags 5.8 there is an issue which causes ctags -e to generate invalid tags files.
 To fix this ```export CFLAGS=-O0``` before doing a ```brew install```.
 From then on the find-tags function worked fine.

-Also included are some extensions to ido, most notably  ```ido-find-tag``` and ```ido-find-file-in-tag-files```.

-Cyclebufs
+Personal-Pack
 ===========

-The Cyclebufs pack is a sort of scratch pack.
-It has cyclebufs, along with other things that haven't made it into other packs yet.
-I'll likely fix that soon, but for now my key bindings and the ido functions along with a few other things are in that pack.
-Check ```~/.emacs.d/emacs-live-packs/cyclebufs-pack/config/``` to see what is there.
+The Personal pack is a sort of scratch pack.
+It has a place for functions, key bindings, variables and setup.
+Personal pack is always the last pack loaded, so this is a great place to change emacs from the defaults that have accumulated from the other packs.
+I would recommend forking the [personal-pack repository](https://github.com/EricGebhart/personal-pack) so you can one of your own.

+There are a few functions in functions.el, Most notably are some extensions to ido, ```ido-find-tag``` and ```ido-find-file-in-tag-files```.  keys.el has all my special keybindings which is mostly _F keys_.
+Vars.el sets some git-gutter variables and Display-buffer-alist, although that does not work so well yet.
+Check ```~/.emacs.d/emacs-live-packs/personal-pack/config/``` to see what is there.

 Git Gutter
 ==========